pivotal/docs-tap/install-openshift.hbs.md

   kp_default_repository_password: "KP-DEFAULT-REPO-PASSWORD"

 tap_gui:
-  service_type: ClusterIP # If the shared.ingress_domain is set as above, this must be set to ClusterIP.
+  service_type: ClusterIP # If the shared.ingress_domain is set earlier, this must be set to ClusterIP.
   app_config:
     catalog:
       locations: